Dermal Fillers vs other treatments

 Dermal Fillers vs. Profhilo

-It’s important to note that Profhilo doesn’t alter facial shape or add volume like Dermal Fillers do.
-Instead, it improves skin quality from within – making it ideal for dull, dehydrated, or sagging skin that needs an overall refresh.
+I’d like to point out here that Profhilo doesn’t alter facial shape or add volume like Dermal Fillers do.
+Instead, it improves skin texture, elasticity, and hydration – making it ideal for dull, dehydrated, or lax skin that needs an overall refresh.

-• Choose Fillers if: You want to reshape, contour, or fill specific areas
+• Choose Fillers if: You want structural shaping or volume

-• Choose Profhilo if: You want skin tightening, hydration, and elasticity without added volume
+• Choose Profhilo if: You want hydration, radiance, or improved elasticity without added volume

 Dermal Fillers vs. Sculptra

-While fillers are great for targeted enhancement and immediate lift, Sculptra is better suited for broader facial volume restoration and long-term structural improvement.
-It typically requires a series of sessions, with results building over several months and lasting up to two years.
+While fillers are great for targeted treatment, Sculptra is better suited for broader restoration and long-term structural improvement.
+Sculptra typically requires a several sessions, with results building over months and lasting up to two years [5].

-• Choose Fillers if: You want immediate enhancement in defined areas
+• Choose Fillers if: You want immediate enhancement in specific areas

-• Choose Sculptra if: You want gradual, long-term collagen restoration and skin thickening
+• Choose Sculptra if: You want gradual, long-term collagen support and improved facial structure

 Dermal Fillers vs. Polynucleotides

-Unlike fillers, polynucleotides don’t add any volume.
-They’re ideal for delicate or damaged skin, and particularly effective around the eyes, on the forehead, or in areas affected by scarring, pigmentation, or inflammation.
+Unlike fillers, polynucleotides do not add any volume.
+They’re ideal for delicate, thin, or damaged skin, and particularly effective in treating the under-eyes, forehead lines, or areas affected by scarring, pigmentation, or inflammation.

 • Choose Fillers if: You want to reshape facial contours or restore lost volume

-• Choose Polynucleotides if: You’re focused on long-term skin health and tissue regeneration
+• Choose Polynucleotides if: You’re focused on long-term improvement in skin quality and regeneration

 Dermal Fillers vs. Sunekos

-Sunekos combines hyaluronic acid with amino acids to hydrate, stimulate collagen and elastin, and restore the extracellular matrix (ECM).
+Sunekos combines hyaluronic acid with amino acids – a formulation shown to support extracellular matrix (ECM) regeneration and improve skin elasticity [9].
 It’s gentler than fillers and can be used in areas where volume isn’t the issue but where skin quality needs improvement – like under the eyes or in early ageing.

 While both treatments contain hyaluronic acid, Sunekos supports the skin’s structure and function rather than replacing lost volume.
 It’s ideal for subtle, natural skin enhancement and maintenance.